 The series also averts this trope as well- many of the villains, like Rasputin and Gilbert are Dark aligned.
 However, while their powers may be Dark aligned, this has no affect by itself on their evil- they're evil and Dark, not evil because they're Dark.
 So Dark Is Not Affecting Your Morality would be the best way to state the use of this trope in Covenant.

 Deal with the Devil: The Soul Pact.
-Albert Simon controls Amon, Rasputin gains the power of Asmodeus and Nicholai claims Astaroth for his own use.
-A strong level of willpower is required to control the power without succumbing to Demonic Possession: Rasputin gets possessed after his Villainous Breakdown, Nicholai's will is broken through torture, while Yuri kicks Amon's ass and claims its power for his own, subjugating the demon through sheer Badassitude.
+Albert Simon controls Amon, Rasputin gains the power of Asmodeus and Nicolai claims Astaroth for his own use.
+A strong level of willpower is required to control the power without succumbing to Demonic Possession: Rasputin gets possessed after his Villainous Breakdown, Nicolai's will is broken through torture, while Yuri kicks Amon's ass and claims its power for his own, subjugating the demon through sheer Badassitude.

 Demonic Dummy: Each Shadow Hearts game has at least one sidequest revolving around one of these, always taking place in an abandoned, haunted mansion called the Doll House.